aravhanshik/Machine-Learning-Laboratory-18AIL66/README.md

 # Machine-Learning-Laboratory-18AIL66
-Machine Learning Laboratory for 6th Sem VTU Artificial Intelligence and MAchine Learning 2018 Scheme
+Machine Learning Laboratory for 6th Sem VTU Artificial Intelligence and Machine Learning 2018 Scheme

 1. Implement and demonstrate the FIND-S algorithm for finding the most specific hypothesis based on a given set of training data samples.
 Read the training data from a .CSV file and show the output for test cases.
 Develop an interactive program by Compareing the result by implementing LIST THEN ELIMINATE algorithm.